 When I saw changes in Rachel’s mood, including mood swings, I had to remind myself that it wasn’t her.
 It was her thyroid condition.
 That it wasn’t her choice to feel all these various emotions, sometimes close together.
 It was something she was working through and trying to understand herself.

-Instead of getting frustrated or put out by it, or questioning it too much, I learnt to just enjoy the good swings, whilst being aware that a
+Instead of getting frustrated or put out by it, or questioning it too much, I learned to just enjoy the good swings, whilst being aware that a

 Hormones and Mood